 All persons participating in BSA aquatics are classified according to swimming ability.
-The classification tests and test procedures have been developed and structured to demonstrate a skill level consistent with the circumstances in which the individual will be in the water.
-The Swimmer's Test demonstrates the minimum level of swimming ability for recreational and instructional activity in a confined body of water with a maximum of 12-foot depth and with shallow water footing or a pool or pier edge always within 25 feet of the swimmer.
+The classification tests and procedures have been developed and structured to demonstrate a skill level consistent with the circumstances in which the individual will be in the water.
+The Swimmer's check demonstrates the minimum level of swimming ability for recreational and instructional activity in a confined body of water with a maximum of 12-foot depth and with shallow water footing or a pool or pier edge always within 25 feet of the swimmer.

 The various components of each test evaluate the several skills essential to the minimum level of swimming ability.
-Each step of the test is important and should be followed as listed below:
+Each step of the test is important and should be followed as listed below: (intended to ensure a fun safe experience)